myinttheingitun/Disaster-Risk-Analysis-Platform/README.md

 ## Codefest Participation

 This project was developed for the Philly Codefest.
 More information about the event can be found at [event.phillycodefest.com](https://event.phillycodefest.com/).

-## Live Demo

-The web application is currently hosted and can be accessed http://imonbera13.pythonanywhere.com/.

 ## Getting Started